DarkKnight2000/ADashboard/README.md

 2. Courses : Shows the list of all courses.
 You can add/delete your courses here

-> The list of classes can be edited at any time.
+* The list of classes can be edited at any time.
 All changes will be automatically reflected in the calendar.

 3. Settings : Set the semester and segment dates to get the classes correctly.
 It also has a "reset" button to delete all courses and start fresh.

-> A semester is divided into 6 segments.
+> A semester is divided into 3 parts.
 A course can go from any segment to any other.
 Classes can be added into any one of the segments.

 > A class turns up in calendar only if the selected date is between that class's segment dates